tpm2dev/tpm.dev.tutorials/Intro/README.md

 Trusted Platform Modules (TPMs) are a large and complex topic, made all the more difficult to explain by the intricate relationships between the relevant concepts.
-This is an attempt at a simple explanation -- simpler than reading hundreds of pages of documents, but then too, too light on detail to be immediately useful.
+This is an attempt at a simple explanation -- much simpler than reading hundreds of pages of documents, but then too, too light on detail to be immediately useful.